mischa-s/wiha/src/pages/youth/index.md

   These training sessions run at 4.30pm every Sunday at the ice rink located at 85 Port Road in Seaview.

-  **TRIALS**: There are no trials at this stage, just sign up and come along for a go.
+  **TRIALS:** There are no trials at this stage, just sign up and come along for a go.
 Gear can be hired at the ice rink for those that want to test it out

-  **COST**: The registration form is just a registration of interest, costs associated with the sport are listed below and paid directly to the venue
+  **COST:** The registration form is just a registration of interest, costs associated with the sport are listed below and paid directly to the venue

   **GEAR**: see the drop down menu above for more detail